-The first step in mapping schemas is finding correspondences between their attributes.
-Let A and B be two attributes from a source instance $I_S$ under schema S and a target instance $I_T$ under schema T, respectively.
-Intuitively, the similarity between A and B depends on two components: their content similarity (C) and their label similarity (L).
+T, respectively.
+We measure the similarity between A and B using two components: their content similarity (C(A, B)) and their label similarity (L(A, B)).
 The content similarity estimates to which extent the values in the domain of A overlap with the values in the domain of B, based on the actual values present in the source and target instances.
 The label similarity estimates how close the labels (within their context) of A and B are to each other.

-We model similarity scores as probabilities and use the formal framework of Bayesian networks [19] to combine them as follows (see Figure 5; ignore nodes K and V for the moment.).
-The final similarity between A and B, denoted by F, depends on the content and label similarity between them.
-Moreover, we assume that C and L influence Fthrough a disjunctive operator $or(\cdot, \cdot)$ , also known as Noisy-OR-Gate [19]:
+We model similarity scores as probabilities and use the formal framework of Bayesian networks [16] to combine them as follows (see Figure 5; ignore nodes K and V for the moment.).
+The final similarity between A and B, denoted by F(A, B), depends on the content and label similarity between them.
+Moreover, we assume that C and L influence Fthrough a disjunctive operator $or(\cdot, \cdot)$, also known as Noisy-OR-Gate [16]: